 One thing you should never mess with are tax withholdings from your pay.
 When you are in a chapter 13 plan, your paycheck deductions need to be as close to your actual tax liability as possible, if not a little over (a refund in the spring is better than a bill).

 This is to prevent you from getting a big tax bill from Uncle Sam that is not addressed by the bankruptcy and that can interfere with your making your plan payment.
-There is a very good article on this at the Bankruptcy Law Network that is worth a read.

 Don't Overdeduct Either